open-ephys-plugins/drift-map/README.md

-# Data Snapshot
+# Drift Map

-View a short snippet of data as an image (samples x channels).
+View a zoomed-out spike raster over very long intervals.

 ## Installation

 This plugin can be added via the Open Ephys GUI Plugin Installer.
 To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
-Once the installer is loaded, browse to the "Data Snapshot" plugin and click "Install."
+Once the installer is loaded, browse to the "Drift Map" plugin and click "Install."

 ## Usage

-Instructions for using the Data Snapshot plugin are available XXX
+Instructions for using the Drift Map plugin are available XXX

 ## Building from source